 Responsibility Planning & Development Department, nonprofit and for profit developers Funding Source CDBG, HOME, LIHTC, AHSC, PLHA Timeframe Annual assessment of funding opportunities and status of housing sites inventory as part of the annual reporting process; Ongoing implementation and annual reporting throughout the planning period.
-Objective Pursue \$15 million in funding annually to assist in the development, preservation, and rehabilitation of affordable housing.
+Objective Pursue \$15 million in funding annually to assist in the development, preservation, and rehabilitation of affordable housing, with 30 percent of investment targeting relatively higher resource and income areas including RCAAs.